bestmomo/laravel-email-confirmation/README.md

      `confirmation/{id}/{token}`
 - add an artisan command to override login and register views
 - send email notification with registration
-- add translations for notification (there are french and english ones)
+- add translations for notification (there are french, english and arabic ones)
 - block login for not confirmed user and launch an alert with resend link for notification
 - block auto login on password reset for not confirmed user